 Ultimately, this calculation led to an open office concept in the workplace, where the space was used more efficiently and collaboratively, reducing the desk space.
 But when employees are now asked to keep a six-foot distance from one another, it changes the floor plan once again.

-However, since the pandemic, this standard 3-30-300 Principle has been thrown out the window.
-Today, as hybrid workplace models begin to take shape, this number is skewed.
+However, this standard 3-30-300 Principle has been thrown out the window since the pandemic.
+Today, this number is skewed as hybrid workplace models begin to take shape.
 Since the most significant expense — 300 — came from staff, companies strived to retain employees with incentives and a better employee experience.

 A long-term commercial lease will mean that rent will be a fixed cost, but with a hybrid workplace, the employee headcount in an office workplace fluctuates and changes each and every day, making these costs hard to predict for companies.